 Explanation of Ingredients

-Band-aid Hydro Seal Bandages (comparable to Compeed in the UK but much less expensive) are gel-like bandages that help heal blisters and provide cushioning for pain relief.
+Band-aid Hydro Seal Bandages (comparable to Compeed in the UK) are gel-like bandages that help heal blisters and provide cushioning for pain relief.
 They’re also very sticky and waterproof, so you can shower, keep hiking, etc., while wearing them.
 They’ll typically stay on for two to four days.
 They’re the best bandages for blisters I’ve found.

 Elastoplast Plasters are very sticky bandaids that are much stickier than the conventional Band-aids you typically get in the United States.
 I first discovered them in Scotland, but you can also buy them on Amazon US.
 They’ll typically stay on for two to three days.
 They are quite inexpensive, actually.

 A 2 oz polyethylene bottle (sold by REI) with a screw-on cap is a good way to package prescription drugs because it prevents the pills from being crushed and is much more space-efficient than carrying a daily pill dispenser.
 If you lose the cap you can replace it with a plastic soda bottle cap.
 If you’re paranoid about losing your prescriptions, carry a second bottle with them in some other part of your pack or personal effects.
-Getting replacement prescriptions in a foreign country can be an incredible hassle, for instance.
+This can be helpful when traveling overseas where getting a refill is problematic.

-Imodium tablets, also called Loperamide, helps reduce the symptoms of diarrhea if you consume bad food or water by slowing down your bowel contractions and the movement of food or fluids through your digestive tract.
+Imodium tablets, also called Loperamide, help reduce the symptoms of diarrhea if you consume bad food or water by slowing down your bowel contractions and the movement of food or fluids through your digestive tract.
 In other words, it plugs you up so nothing comes out.
-I also repackage mine in pill-sized ziploc bags to keep them dry.
+I also repackage mine in pill-sized Ziploc bags to keep them dry.

 Nitrile Gloves: One of the most important lessons you learn in Wilderness First Aid is body fluid isolation.
 You want to avoid coming in contact with an injured person’s blood, sweat, piss, or shit.
-I help people who I come across from time to time who are in some sort of distress, and wearing Nitrile gloves is a simple way to keep myself safe, if I have to touch them.
-They also make a good insulation layer for your hands, under a glove, by trapping body heat and preventing sweat from wetting out the insulation layer.
+I help people who I come across from time to time who are in some sort of distress, and wearing Nitrile gloves is a simple way to keep yourself safe if I have to touch them.

 Aquamira Chlorine Dioxide Water Purification: I carry chlorine dioxide as a backup (to my filter) and as a batch water purification technique on all of my hikes and backpacking trips.
 Water purified with chlorine dioxide is sterile and can be used to irrigate deep wounds.
-While it’s painful, cleaning debris out of wounds helps prevent infection.
-While you can carry an irrigation syringe for this, a plastic bag, bladder, or hydration hose can also be used to create an irrigation stream.
+While it’s painful, scrubbing debris out of wounds helps prevent infection.
+While you can carry an irrigation syringe for this, a plastic bag, bladder, or hydration hose can also be used to create a stream of water.